-The preparation of the REIT's annual audited consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions which affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses.
+The preparation of the REIT's consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions which affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses.
 Actual results could differ from those estimates.

 In making estimates, management relies on external information and observable conditions where possible, supplemented by internal analysis as required.
-Critical accounting estimates and assumptions are discussed in the REIT's audited consolidated financial statements for the year ended December 31, 2022, and the notes contained therein.
+In preparing the consolidated financial statements, significant judgments made by management in applying accounting policies were the same as those applied to the audited consolidated financial statements as at and for the year ended December 31, 2023.